InstituteforDiseaseModeling/EMOD-Generic-Scripts/workflow_measles_gha01/README.rst

 workflow_measles_gha01
 ======================

 Simulations examining RDT impact using Ghana as an example context.
+Work presented as part of Feb 2022 co-chair.